Baked with Love

 Well, both could stick a sock in it.
 She just wanted to be.

 She paused on the nonexistent trail and sucked greedily on her water hose again.
 Even at the shallower depths, it was still a good workout to slog through the snow.
 Instead of feeling worn out by the exercise, though, she felt invigorated.
 Alive.
-Her heartbeat was in high gear, her lungs had that pleasant burn feeling going on from breathing in the icy air, and she felt good.
+Her heartbeat was in high gear, her lungs had that pleasant burn feeling from breathing in the icy air, and she felt good.

 But, she realized after sucking down more water, her legs were shaky as hell and she was running out of energy a whole lot faster than she used to.